Arcade Archives: Release

 Arcade Archives was first released for the PlayStation 4 on May 15, 2014 on the PlayStation Network; Nippon Ichi Software supported development of the series during its earliest years.
 The Nintendo Switch version was also launched on the Nintendo eShop on March 3, 2017, initially focusing on Neo Geo games before adding other arcade games, including titles from Nintendo.
 It supports various system-specific features, allowing players to share screenshots and videos and compete with others for online rankings.

-The Xbox One version of the service, which only includes Neo Geo games, launched on February 23, 2017 on the Xbox Games Store.
+The Xbox One version of the service, which only includes Neo Geo games, launched on February 23, 2017 on Xbox Games Store.
 The Windows version of the service was launched on December 15, 2017, through the Microsoft Store and, like the Xbox One version, only includes Neo Geo games.
 ACA Neo Geo games were released on iOS (via the App Store) and Android (via Google Play) by SNK on November 30, 2021.

-In May 2024, Hamster announced for the PlayStation 5 and Xbox Series X/S. Main features of standard ACA 2 Neo Geo games include Time Attack and Network (online play) modes.
-Users who previously purchased ACA Neo Geo titles on PlayStation 4 and Xbox One receive a discount on the purchase of ACA 2 Neo Geo titles.
-ACA 2 Neo Geo debuted on the PlayStation 5 and Xbox Series X/S starting February 27, 2025, with The King of Fighters '98: The Slugfest being the debut title.
+In May 2024, Hamster announced for the PlayStation 5 and Xbox Series X/S. Main features of standard ACA2 Neo Geo games include Time Attack and Network (online play) modes.
+Users who previously purchased ACA Neo Geo titles on PlayStation 4 and Xbox One receive a discount on the purchase of ACA2 Neo Geo titles.
+ACA2 Neo Geo debuted on the PlayStation 5 and Xbox Series X/S starting February 27, 2025, with The King of Fighters '98: The Slugfest being the debut title.

 During the Nintendo Direct for the Nintendo Switch 2, Hamster announced Arcade Archives 2, with the debut title, Ridge Racer, released alongside the system on launch day.
-Hamster confirmed on subsequent days that Arcade Archives 2 would also be available on the PlayStation 5 and Xbox Series X/S, also featuring Ridge Racer as a debut title; alongside a Nintendo Switch plus PlayStation 4 versions of the game confirmed as part of the original Arcade Archives.
+Hamster confirmed on subsequent days that Arcade Archives 2 would also be available on the PlayStation 5 and Xbox Series X/S, also featuring Ridge Racer as a debut title.
+Nintendo Switch and PlayStation 4 versions of the game were confirmed for re-release as part of the original Arcade Archives.
 Users who bought previous titles released for the PlayStation 4 and Nintendo Switch will receive a discount for the Arcade Archives 2 versions on the PlayStation 5 and Nintendo Switch 2.
-Its titles are released on an irregular schedule.
+Its titles were initially released on a monthly schedule before eventually changing to a nearly weekly schedule.
+The Windows version of Arcade Archives 2 was released on May 28, 2026 with Tatakae!
+Big Fighter as its debut launch title.
+Versions of the game were also available for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S the same day.

+A few games, including Irem's R-Type and Tecmo's Ganbare Ginkun, were announced but not released.
+According to Hamster, the latter was blocked from release due to excessive graphic violence and insensitive content.

 Games

-There are currently ' games on the original Arcade Archives list and ' games on the ACA Neo Geo list below.
+There are currently ' games on the original Arcade Archives list, ' games on the Arcade Archives 2 list, ' games on the ACA Neo Geo list, ' game on the ACA2 Neo Geo list, and ' games on the Console Archives list below.
 (Note: These numbers are always up to date by this script.)